faisaldarbar/faisaldarbar.github.io/content/posts/setting-up-a-hugo-dev-environment-on-wsl.md

 ## 🎨 Linking the Theme

-I cloned a local copy of `hugo-papermod-fd` for customization.
+I cloned a local copy of `hugo-papermodest` for customization.

 ## 💭 Why Submodules (and Not Just Copying Files)?